 VOICEMAIL PAINTINGS: 2018-2019

-This series of paintings on mirrors is based on voicemails I have saved since moving back to America in 2013.
-Each painting is an emotional representation of speech that has been extracted from the voicemail and digitally converted to a sound wave.
-The titles reference this language and the number corresponds to the date the voicemail was received.
+This series of paintings on mirrors is based on voicemail messages I have saved since moving back to America.
+Each painting is a visual representation of language that is used in the message: the abstracted imagery and lines correspond to a sound wave.
+The title refers to the language used, and the number corresponds to the order of the message received.